gurch101/gurch101.github.io/posts/notes/vue.md

 # Vue

-Can be used to control parts of HTML pages in a multi-page application or can be used for single page applications
+Can be used to control parts of HTML pages in a multi-page application or can be used for single page applications.

 ```html
 <div id="app">